oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-mysql-space-binlog.markdown

 tags:   [SQL, Database]
 ---

-Tried to import a local copy of the production database, no space left.
-Checked binlog files, huge bloat.
-Show how to purge the log files.
-Bloat was approximately 40GB.
+One day, I tried to import a local copy of the production database, but my machine had no space left.
+I checked DaisyDisk and discovered that the /.msql/ folder contained huge amount of `.binlog` files.

 {% highlight mysql %}
 > mysql -u developer -h localhost -p db_prod < /home/../Users/oresttokovenko/Desktop/db_live-full-db-export-no-views_2021-07-21_17_10_10.sql